Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 ## Using Tools

-When a character uses a tool, the DM may call for an ability check to determine the success of the action.
+When a character uses a tool, the DM may call for an :d20-check: **Ability Check** to determine the success of the action.
 The ability associated with the check depends on the specific task and tool being used.
 If a character has both the relevant skill Proficiency and the tool Proficiency, they can make the check with advantage.
 Here are some examples:

 - **Picking a Lock (Thieves' Tools)**
-If you have Proficiency in both Sleight of Hand and thieves' tools, you have advantage on Dexterity checks to pick locks.
+If you have Proficiency in both Sleight of Hand and thieves' tools, you have :d20-adv: **Advantage** on Dexterity checks to pick locks.
 - **Stabilizing a Creature (Healer's Kit)**
-If you have Proficiency in both Medicine and the healer's Kit, you have advantage on Wisdom (Medicine) checks to stabilize a dying creature.
+If you have Proficiency in both Medicine and the healer's Kit, you have :d20-adv: **Advantage** on Wisdom (Medicine) checks to stabilize a dying creature.
 - **Creating a Potion (Alchemist's Supplies)**
-If you have Proficiency in both Arcana and alchemist's Supplies, you have advantage on Intelligence checks to create potions.
+If you have Proficiency in both Arcana and alchemist's Supplies, you have :d20-adv: **Advantage** on Intelligence checks to create potions.
 - **Repairing Armour (Smith's Tools)**
-If you have Proficiency in both Athletics and smith's Tools, you have advantage on Strength checks to repair armour.
+If you have Proficiency in both Athletics and smith's Tools, you have :d20-adv: **Advantage** on Strength checks to repair armour.
 - **Performing Music (Musical Instrument)**
-If you have Proficiency in both Performance and a musical instrument, you have advantage on Charisma (Performance) checks when playing the instrument.
+If you have Proficiency in both Performance and a musical instrument, you have :d20-adv: **Advantage** on Charisma (Performance) checks when playing the instrument.

 ### Benefits of Tool Proficiencies